-In light of an incident two weeks ago in which a man was assaulted with a baseball bat, the town is looking to make the area more secure.
+In light of an, the town is looking to make the area more secure.

 Cohen said the officer lately has been there informing people that the beach is closed, while the lifeguards have all be re-assigned to Heart Pond.